- Usage:

 Each nested result is:

-Each result includes all active replicas of the master instance for the listed slot range.
+Each result includes all active replicas of the primary instance for the listed slot range.
 Failed replicas are not returned.

-If a cluster instance has non-contiguous slots (e.g. 1-400,900,1800-6000) then master and replica networking information results will be duplicated for each top-level slot range reply.
+If a cluster instance has non-contiguous slots (e.g. 1-400,900,1800-6000) then primary and replica networking information results will be duplicated for each top-level slot range reply.

 > CLUSTER SLOTS